steemit/devportal-tutorials-js/tutorials/20_transfer_steem_and_sbd/README.md

 #### 3. Object creation<a name="object"></a>

 In the `broadcast.transfer` operation, the `amount` parameter is a combination of the transfer `value` and `type` which is why we concatenate the two values into a single variable.
-We then create a `transfer object` with the input variables to use within broadcast operation.
+We then create a `transfer object` with the input variables to use within the broadcast operation.

 ```javascript
 const transfer = quantity.concat(' ', type);